cedadev/jasmin-workshop/exercises/ex00/README.md

 Let's get started...

-## 1. Common instructions: extracting credentials
+## 1. Common instructions: downloading credentials

 (Click the arrow to expand the set of instructions)

 <details>
-   <summary id="extracting">Extracting the credentials sent to your registered email</summary>
+   <summary id="downloading">Downloading the credentials sent to your registered email</summary>

-   - Locate the email sent by the JASMIN team using OneDrive.
-It should have "shared the folder" in the subject line.
+   - Locate the email sent by the JASMIN Accounts Portal.
+It should have `[jasmin-accounts] JASMIN Training Account Created` in the subject line.
-      - If you can't find the email, search for "shared the folder" in your emails, but also check your spam/junk folders before asking for help.
+      - If you can't find the email, search for this subject in your emails, but also check your spam/junk folders before asking for help.
-   - Follow the "Open" link in the email from the JASMIN Team.
+   - Follow the link in the email from the JASMIN Team to provision your account on the JASMIN Accounts Portal.
-   - It may ask you to comfirm the email address and enter a verification code: follow the instructions.
+   - Please note, **this page can only be shown once**, even if you click on the link in the email again.
-   - You should eventually reach an online view of the folder containing the 4 credential file(s)
+   - You should reach a page showing four important parts of your training account:
-      - `username`
+      - Username
-      - `passphrase`
+      - Accounts Portal Password
-      - `id_edcsa_jasmin_training`
+      - SSH Key Passphrase
-      - `id_edcsa_jasmin_training.pub`
+      - SSH Private Key
-   - Save each of these locally: hover over each item, a 3-dot menu should appear with a "Download" option.
-Use that to download the file to your default downloads location.
-We can move the files from there later.
-   - It's easiest to download each file separately, otherwise they'll get put into a zip file from where you'll have to extract them individually.
+   - Open a plain-text editor (e.g. Notepad on Windows, TextEdit on Mac) and paste the first three into a text file called to keep them safe.
+   - Click the "Download" link next to the SSH Private Key.
+It will save as `id_ecdsa` - please don't rename it, unless you have already used SSH and have an SSH keypair with the same name.
+   - Keep this file in your Downloads folder for now.

 </details>

 ## 2. Specific instructions: setting up your environment